luismcastillo/SJSU-art75/tutorials/tuts/04a_netArt_repositorySetup/README.md

-# Project 3 Net Art Setup!
+# Project 3 Net Art Setup
-## How to set up a new GitHub repository and enable GitHub pages for Project 3 and host your project online
+### How to set up a new GitHub repository for your Net Art / Project 3 and enable GitHub pages to host it online

  ◇─◇──◇────◇────◇────◇────◇────◇─◇─◇
 <br>